cncf/tag-env-sustainability/CONTRIBUTING/README.md

 and ask that all contributors do the same.
 For more details, see our [code of conduct](/CODE-OF-CONDUCT.md).

 This document covers contributions to this git repository.
-Please review [governance](/governance) for our mission, charter, and other operations.

 ## Open source